What are ovarian follicles?

 During IVF, you will be put on a course of drugs to stimulate your ovaries to produce more eggs.
 Monitoring the ovarian follicles is part of the fertility treatment process.
 You will have several pelvic ultrasound scans during the stimulation phase to assess that the dosage of medication is correct and when you are ready for or egg collection.
 This includes monitoring the number and size of the follicles on each ovary.

 When your follicles have reached around 18-20mm in diameter they are deemed ready for egg collection.
-You’ll be given a hormone trigger injection to stimulate your follicles to release the mature eggs that have been prepared in your follicles., We will time your egg collection procedure around 12 weeks after your trigger injection to allow us to collect your eggs at the best possible time.
+You’ll be given a hormone trigger injection to stimulate your follicles to release the mature eggs that have been prepared in your follicles.
+We will time your egg collection procedure around 36 hours after your trigger injection to allow us to collect your eggs at the best possible time.
 The mature eggs that are collected will then be transferred to the laboratory to be fertilised with sperm to create embryos.

 Can my follicles be affected by IVF?